 In this article, we’ll discuss some of the popular 3rd party players, both open-source and commercial, which are available today.
-We’ll look at the pros and cons of these off-the-shelf video players, and discuss how each can fit in the the streaming media services model used by your business.
+We’ll look at the pros and cons of these off-the-shelf video players, and discuss how each can fit in the streaming media services model used by your business.
 Let’s get started.

 Why Use Streaming Media 3rd Party Players?

 With the decline and fall of Adobe’s Flash Player due to concerns about stability and security, a gap has gradually opened up in video delivery over the web over the past decade.
 There is a need for a video delivery solution that is compatible with a wide range of systems, that is fast and lightweight, and that can support a range of changing media formats.

 3rd party players have existed for years, mostly supporting Adobe Flash formats.
 But since Steve Jobs refused to allow flash video on iPhones and iPads, the rise of HTML5 video has allowed a number of third party streaming video players to rise, each with different strengths, weaknesses, plugins, and features.
 Some are ideal for small operations looking to do video in-house; others are designed for enterprises.

 None of these has come to completely dominate the market in the way that Adobe Flash did for so long, but this is probably a good thing.
 Today, there is a wide diversity of video players available with different price points, features, and appearances.

 Here are three of the most popular video players in use today.

 We’ll start by looking at JW Player, the most widely-used embedded media player, found on thousands of websites around the world.

 From the viewer end, JW Player uses standard HTML5 to render most content without requiring any plugins.
 Flash content will still require Adobe’s Flash plugin.